-These are just a few examples to demonstrate the benefits of replacing legacy customisations with new solutions built in Power Apps either in house or by a Power Platform Partner.
+These are just a few examples to demonstrate the benefits of replacing legacy customisations with new PCF solutions built in Power Apps either in house or by a Power Platform Partner.
 Contact Preact to find out how your organisation can leverage Power Apps to enable smarter, low maintenance displays that will handle your Dynamics 365 customisations.

 Never miss a post!
 Subscribe to our blog

 Receive our emails about the latest Microsoft Dynamics 365 updates and events